 As an Amazon Associate I earn from qualifying purchases.
 There are also affiliate links.
 I appreciate all of the support and comments on my website.
 Cheers to healthy tummies!

-My visit to the was both uneventful and a relief.
+My ENT visit was both uneventful and a relief.

-Though I discoverd I had a slightly deviated septum,
+Though I discovered I had a slightly deviated septum,

 he told me that he didn't have any concerns about my ears even though my right ear tends to get blocked quite a bit due to congestion.

 He stated that a lot of people have a slightly deviated septum, which is no cause to worry, so I was definitely relieved by that.

 An allergy towards something,

 can effect your hearing due to your body's excess mucus production.